 Have you ever wondered how an air conditioner works?
 Well, you’re not the only one.
 In this video, we’ll tell you the 11 things you need to know about the inner workings of your A/C. Whether you’re a new homeowner or you’ve been in your home for years, the more you understand, the better.
 We’ve broken your air conditioning system down into 3 main parts: the outdoor unit (also know as the condensing unit), the indoor unit, and the living space.
 We’ll begin by talking about the outside unit.

-Even though looks and styles differ between brands and models, most systems will look and operate in basically the same ways to cool your home.
-Keep in mind that this is also not meant to be a comprehensive technical guide including intricate components of your air conditioning system but rather an easy-to-understand video for the average homeowner.
+Even though styles differ between brands and models, most systems will look and operate in basically the same ways to cool your home.
+This is not meant to be a comprehensive technical guide including intricate components of your air conditioning system but rather an easy-to-understand video for the average homeowner.

 This blog post teaches you about how your air conditioner works.
 For information about air conditioner maintenance that you can do, click here.

 - BLOWER MOTOR

 - CIRCUIT BOARD

 - FILTER (Your filter might be on the side or on the top, inspect your furnace/air conditioning unit to locate it.)

 So how do air conditioners work?
 There are many moving parts and pieces--even more than than we will address here--but we'll cover the basic parts for you.
 And each one of these elements need to be working together in order to get cool air for your home.